 Revenue-Based Finance is an alternative financing model for digital businesses to raise capital based on the future revenues of the company.
 RBF provides companies with quick access to non-dilutive capital and helps them grow their business faster.
 In this article, you will find out how RBF can help boost your sales on Amazon.

 Table of Contents

 What is Revenue-Based Finance?

 Revenue-Based Finance (RBF) is an investment tool that provides you with capital without having to give equity in your company or put up collateral to secure a loan.
 This type of financing provides digital businesses with liquidity to invest in online marketing campaigns and inventory sourcing.
 Repayment is made by a small fixed percentage of sales, so the pace of the refund is determined by your revenue.
 So, when you have a good month you can pay a higher proportion of the loan.
 By contrast, if your sales decrease, the repayments will also decrease while the total loan amount remains the same over time.

 This type of financing has been designed to fund digital businesses that have recurring revenues, such as Amazon sellers.

 RBF arises from the need to obtain a cash flow to prepay costs that are closely related to sales, such as digital marketing campaigns or inventory supply.
-Revenue-based financing improves operations by improving the inventory cycle, the sales cycle, and, most importantly, the cash cycle.
+Revenue-based financing improves operations by improving inventory, sales, and, most importantly, cash cycles.